stesun2/news-site-IV/README.md

 **HomePage.js**

 As mentioned above, you will want to add a text input to the HomePage.
 Why not use React Bootstrap's nicely styled text input?
+(Remember that you'll need to import all of these new libraries from `react-bootstrap` at the top of your file!)

 ```javascript
 <FormGroup>